 - A big branch and a small branch.
 My small one is about 3′ tall, and my big one is about 5.5′ tall

-- A paint scraper—you can get a simple little one like mine here
+- A paint scraper—like this one here

 - Minwax Stain in Natural and Rust-Oleum Ultimate Polyurethane in Satin